dry-python/returns/docs/pages/curry.rst

 ------

 ``curry`` allows to provide only a subset of arguments to a function.
-And it won't be called untill all the required arguments are provided.
+And it won't be called until all the required arguments are provided.

 In contrast to ``partial`` which works on the calling stage, ``@curry`` works best when defining a new function.